k2view-academy/K2View-Academy/articles/24_non_DB_interfaces/05_HTTP_interface.md

 </tr>
 <tr>
 <td>&nbsp;<strong>Authentication Type</strong></td>
 <td>Access authentication type.
 Default value = Basic.<br/>When Basic is selected, the properties shown in this window are the same as those shown in the above figure.
-If a different access authentication type is selected (Basic, Bearer, etc) - different properties would be shown.
+If a different access authentication type is selected (Basic, Bearer, etc), then different properties would be shown.
 These differences are detailed in the below section. </td>
 </tr>
 <tr>
 <td>&nbsp;<strong>Test Connection Valid Status</strong></td>